 Chris Dendy, Teaching Teens with ADD, ADHD, and Executive Function Deficits: A Quick Reference Guide for Teachers and Parents.
 Available on Amazon.

-Chris Dendy has also created a great little poster, The ADD/ADHD Iceberg, which illustrates the obvious and hidden behaviors associated with ADD.
+Chris Dendy has also created a great poster, The ADD/ADHD Iceberg, which illustrates the obvious and hidden behaviors associated with ADD.
 (For example, sleep disturbance and impaired sense of time.)
 You can get it and other helpful resources on her website here.
+(When my ADHD teen saw it, he was so pleased he asked to hang it in his room.)

 - “What is Dyscalculia for Parents, Tutors, and Teachers”